-There are three key components of wooden furniture that make it toxic:
+To better understand this issue, here are three key components of wooden furniture that can make it toxic:

 1. Wood Finish